 - Your key card isn’t working correctly, and the lock on your door won’t open.

-- You left your key card in the room, and now you’re locked out.
+- You left your key card in the room and are now locked out.

 - You’ve been invited to someone’s room.